cheofusi/ConwayGameOfLIfe/README.md

-# ConwayGameOfLIfe
+# ConwayContinuousGameOfLIfe
-Simple OpengGl 3d implementation of Conways Cellular Automaton
+OpengGl 3d implementation of a variant of Conway's Cellular Automaton

 Use WASD keys to move around, the mouse to look around, and scrollwheel to zoom